Average student loan debt for doctors in 2023

 To qualify for loan forgiveness programs specifically designed for doctors, there are specific eligibility criteria that physicians need to meet.
 These may include:

-• Holding a medical degree and being licensed as a physician.
+• She is holding a medical degree and being licensed as a physician.

-• Working in a designated shortage area or underserved community.
+• I am working in a designated shortage area or underserved community.

 • Committing to a certain period of service, typically in primary care.